-Card Repeater can ease that case of the Mondays by making sure your team’s regular weekly to-dos are all ready to go on your Trello board before anyone even shows up for work.
-Go ahead, grab an extra cup of coffee with all of that time saved, and let us handle the magic.
+Card Repeater can ease that case of the Mondays by making sure your team’s regular weekly to-dos are all automatically ready to go on your Trello board before anyone even clocks in for work.
+Go ahead—grab an extra cup of coffee with all of that time saved and let Trello handle the magic.

 How Does Card Repeater Work?

 There are so many ways that automating card creation for repetitive tasks is going to free up some of that precious brain space.
-Here are a couple that come to mind:
+Here are a few that come to mind: